A Novel XAI-Enhanced Quantum Adversarial Networks for Velocity Dispersion Modeling in MaNGA Galaxies

-Finally, Principal Component Analysis (PCA) was performed for dimensionality reduction.
-The number of retained components was determined based on the cumulative proportion of explained variance, ensuring preservation of essential information while mitigating the curse of dimensionality.
+Finally, Principal Component Analysis (PCA) was performed to reduce dimensionality.
+The number of retained components was determined by the cumulative proportion of explained variance, thereby preserving essential information while mitigating the curse of dimensionality.

 As shown in Fig.~\ref {FeatureImportance}, a random forest feature importance plot is used to validate the eight selected features.
+As illustrated in the feature importance plot, enclosed total mass predominantly drives the model's predictions.
+This dominance is physically expected and consistent with the virial theorem and established scaling relations, such as the Faber-Jackson relation.
+Despite this, retaining all eight features is crucial.
+The secondary features, such as effective radius and metallicity, capture essential structural and evolutionary nuances that mass alone cannot explain.
+Furthermore, preserving this multi-dimensional feature space enables the quantum layers to exploit complex, higher-order parameter interactions, ultimately yielding a more robust and physically comprehensive kinematic model.
 Finally, the dataset is partitioned into training and testing sets using an 80-20 split, with stratified sampling to maintain the class distribution.
 An additional validation set is set aside for performance evaluation.